The goal of this trip is to clean up major winter storm damage from fallen trees on the Oneonta Trail #424 and adjacent Franklin Ridge Trail #427.

-Hiking information: 3 miles one way with some mild ascents and descents to the beginning of the work site, up to 0.65 more miles to the far end of the work area; with ups and downs in the trail totally up to about 1200 ft (round trip)
+Hiking information: 2 miles one way on well maintained trails with some mild ascents and descents to the beginning of the work site, up to 1 more mile to the far (lower) end of the work area; with ups and downs in the trail totally up to about 1200 ft (round trip)

 What to expect: A mandatory detailed safety discussion will be held before work begins.
 COVID 19 procedures and warnings are srtill in effect Please watch this COVID-19 safety orientation and then e-sign this waiver.

 When filling out the waiver, the Land Manager is USFS, Columbia River Gorge National Scenic Area

 Additionally, all volunteers are required to complete this COVID-19 self-screening test 24 hours prior to the event (I will send a reminder).
 A CDC alternative is available here.
 The results of either questionnaire must indicate that there are no medical concerns or medical attention needed.
 At the trailhead, Crew Leaders will assess that no health changes have occurred since the volunteer did their last health self-assessment and that they feel safe to participate that day.